AnthonyDesignCode/GitHub-Portfolio/README.md

 ### 👋 Hi there!
 I'm a self-taught Mobile/Website UI Designer and iOS Developer.
 I'm excited to show you some of the projects I've been working on.

 ### Get a sneak peek of what's to come!
-I have been working on different courses to build are redefine my Website designer skill, I have taken a course with design+codes where they design user interfaces with the most up-to-date technologies.
+I have been working on different courses to build and redefine my Website designer skill.
+I have taken a course with design+codes where they design user interfaces with the most up-to-date technologies.

 <p align="center">
  <img src="https://github.com/AnthonyDesignCode/IMAGERY/blob/main/MacBook%20Pro%2016_%20-%201.png">